On teaching mathematics to gifted students: some enrichment ideas and educational activities: Experimenting, exploring and discovering.

 \section{Experimenting, exploring and discovering.}

 At least some of the joy, that a research mathematician experiences while exploring the beautiful world of mathematics, should be accessible to gifted students.
 One way to achieve this is to give students open-ended problems.
-We give a few examples in the following. \begin{enumerate}[label=Ex.~\arabic*.] \item Find all the different patterns that you can find in the Pascal's triangle.
+We give a few examples in the following. \begin{enumerate}[label=Ex.~\arabic*.] \item Find all the different patterns that you can find in Pascal's triangle.
 Can you guess what would be the sum of all the numbers in the $ n^{\textit{th}} $ row in the Pascal's triangle?
 (Here it is convenient to start with the topmost row being the $ 0^{\textit{th}} $ row). \item Find all the patterns or relations you can find in the sequence of Fibonacci numbers.
-A couple of examples are

-\item Determine the decimal Expansion Of $ 1/89 $ up to a few terms.
-Do you notice any pattern?
+A couple of examples are: $ \sum_{k=1}^{n} F_k = F_{n+2} -1 $ and $ \sum_{k=1}^{n} F_k^2 = F_n F_{n+1} $ \item Determine the decimal expansion of $ 1/89 $ up to a few terms.
+Do you notice any patterns?
 Can you find the number in base $ 5 $ which has the same pattern? \item Can you find the Fibonacci Numbers in Pascal's Triangle? \item Find out the heights of all the students in your class and then create a height-frequency plot.
 What is the shape of this graph? \end{enumerate}